MDS Staff Liaison: Maggie Calenberg

 The Tremor Study Group (TSG) evolved from the Task Force on Tremor, which completed its work in June 2017.
-The Task Force reviewed published rating scales1 and transducers2 for measuring tremor and developed a revised classification scheme for tremor.3 An evidence-based review of published treatments for pathologic tremors was conducted and is being revised and updated.
-Based on this work, the following objectives for the TSG were identified.
+The Task Force reviewed published rating scales1 and transducers2 for measuring tremor and developed a revised classification scheme for tremor.3 An evidence-based review of published treatments for essential tremor was conducted.4 Based on this work, the following objectives for the TSG were identified.

 1. Deep tremor phenotyping